The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 If you remember, in the "Query Builder" article, you added OpportunityLineItems as a sub-query.
 For the sub-query to be available in Template Builder, you need to be in a specific context.
 Sub-queries can only be accessed "from the inside" of an element that belongs to its parent query, for example, the "Repeater" or "Table" element.
 This is where the Elements part kicks in.

 Elements are building blocks of every document and sheet.
-They allow Maven Documents users to turn a simple textual document into a rich, content-filled document that can satisfy the needs of a whole range of users.
-Elements are written in the HTML-like code directly on the document template.
-More information about Elements and how to write them can be found here.
+They allow users to transform a simple text document into a rich, content-filled file that meets the needs of a wide range of users.
+They are written in HTML-like code directly within the document template.
+You can find more information about Elements and how to write them here.

 You will use the "Table" element to show the information about the products.

-Each column in the table is used for one field from the product.
+Each column in the table represents a single field from the product.
 The first row (row 0) will be the header row and will be filled with the field names.
-In the bottom row (row 2) put the total opportunity amount by adding the respective field from Template Builder.
+In the bottom row (row 2) put the total opportunity amount by adding the respective field from the Template Builder.

 The table should look like this.